Oracle Teacher: Leveraging Target Information for Better Knowledge Distillation of CTC Models: Experimental Settings

 \subsubsection{Speech Recogniton}

 For ASR, we evaluated the performance of the models on LibriSpeech \cite{librispeech:scheme}.
 In the training phase, ~``train-clean-100",~``train-clean-360", and~``train-other-500" were used.
 For evaluation, ~``dev-clean",~``dev-other",~``test-clean", and ~``test-other" were applied.
 We adopted the current high-performing models for the conventional teacher in each task.
-In the case of ASR, we applied pre-trained Jasper Dense Residual (Jasper DR) \cite{jasper:scheme}, which consists of 54 convolutional layers.
+In the case of ASR, we applied pre-trained Jasper Dense Residual (Jasper DR) \cite{jasper:scheme} with 54 convolutional layers and pre-trained Conformer \cite{conformer} large (Conformer-CTC L) with 18 Conformer layers.
 Recent ASR studies \cite{tutornet:scheme, asr1, asr2, asr3} utilized Jasper DR as the baseline.
-According to the previous study \cite{jasper:scheme}, Jasper DR produces word error rate (WER) 2.62 \% with strong Transformer-XL \cite{transformer-xl} LM, still SOTA performance on LibriSpeech.
-As for the ASR student model, we used Jasper Mini, composed of 33 depthwise separable 1D convolutional layers.
-The Oracle Teacher had the SourceNet with 8 convolutional layers, and both the encoder and decoder consisted of 2 layers.
+According to the previous study \cite{jasper:scheme}, Jasper DR produces word error rate (WER) 2.62 \% on dev-clean with strong Transformer-XL \cite{transformer-xl} LM, still SOTA performance on LibriSpeech.
+As for the CTC-based student, we used two models: (1) Jasper Mini, composed of 33 depthwise separable 1D convolutional layers, and (2) Conformer small (Conformer-CTC S) consisting of 16 Conformer layers with 176 dimensions.
+The Jasper-based Oracle Teacher had the SourceNet with 8 convolutional layers, and both the encoder and decoder consisted of 2 layers.
+In the case of the Conformer-based Oracle Teacher, the SourceNet of the Oracle Teacher consisted of 16 Conformer layers with 176 dimensions.
+The encoder and decoder of the Oracle Teacher consisted of 1 layer.
+When we conducted experiments for the RNN-T framework, we compared the Oracle Teacher with a large Conformer-Transducer model (Conformer-T L), which is the current SOTA for ASR.
+Its encoder network consisted of 17 Conformer layers with 512 dimensions.
+To extract the knowledge of the Conformer-T L model, we used the pre-trained checkpoint provided by the NeMo \cite{nemo:scheme} toolkit.
+The RNN-T student was based on based on a small Conformer model, where the encoder network consisted of 16 layers with 176 dimensions.
+For the RNN-T-based Oracle Teacher, the SourceNet had the same architecture with the encoder network of the RNN-T student, consisting of 16 Conformer layers.
+The encoder and decoder of the Oracle Teacher consisted of 1 layer.
+In the RNN-T framework, the Oracle Teacher included joint and prediction networks.
+The joint and prediction networks had the same architecture as the RNN-T student.
+We trained the Oracle Teacher using the hybrid CTC/RNN-T framework, which is the recent RNN-T configuration in NeMo.
+The additional CTC objective helped achieve stable training for the Transducer-based Oracle Teacher.